A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Extensions

-Finally, when solving the subproblems $M_k M_k^T \lambda^*_k = -d_k$, the components of $d_k$ corresponding to active upper bounds should be replaced by elements of $d^+$ and, likewise, the components of $d_k$ corresponding to active lower bounds should be replaced by elements of $-d^-$. \begin{remark} When faced with simple bounds on the form $b^{\text{-}}\leq x \leq b^{\text{+}}$, common in, e.g., MPC, $M={R}^{-1}$, which is upper triangular.
+Finally, when solving the subproblems $M_k M_k^T \lambda^*_k = -d_k$, the components of $d_k$ corresponding to active upper bounds should be replaced by elements of $d^+$ and, likewise, the components of $d_k$ corresponding to active lower bounds should be replaced by elements of $-d^-$. \begin{remark}[Box-constrained QP] When the constraints are in the simple form $b^{\text{-}}\leq x \leq b^{\text{+}}$, common in, e.g., MPC, then $M={R}^{-1}$, which is upper triangular.
 This additional structure can be exploited to reduce computations and the memory footprint further. \end{remark}